eXpandFramework/Reactive.XAF/README.md

 ### Compatibility Matrix

-The modules found in this repository are unit tested and EasyTested consuming the released packages, against the **latest Minor of each Major version** for the last **three years**.
+The modules found in this repository are unit tested and EasyTested, consuming the released packages, against the latest Minor of **each Major version** for the last **three years**.